Employment At Will Definition: Everything You Need to Know

 There is also a chance for a tort claim if it is proven that an employer made a clear and unambiguous promise of employment.
-For this claim to work, it must be proved that the employee relied on the promise of employment, the employee's reliance was reasonable, and the employee was somehow injured as a result.
+For this claim to work, it must be proven that the employee relied on the promise of employment, the employee's reliance was reasonable, and the employee was somehow injured as a result.
 An example of this could be an employee who relocates their family and uproots their life to accept a new job offer in a new city.
 Upon arrival, or even before the first day of employment, the offer is terminated.
 The individual would most likely have a case for a promissory claim.
 Some courts may outright reject these types of claims under the premise that because employment is at-will, the employee should not reasonably rely on any promise of employment made by a current or new employer.
 When this claim is successful, the damages awarded to the plaintiff will be based on the employee's previous salary and not what was promised in the new job.

 While there are important exceptions to the at-will rule, the presumption of at-will employment is, and will probably remain, an important feature of the U.S. employment landscape.
 At-will employment is often supported in the courts, and the burden of proof in wrongful termination claims falls on the employee who may find the claims hard to prove.

-At this time, Montana is the only state to have completely eliminated the at-will rule, and there are many jurisdictions that do not even recognize many of the common exceptions.
+At this time, Montana is the only state to have eliminated the at-will rule, and there are many jurisdictions that do not even recognize many of the common exceptions.

 If you need help with defining at-will employment, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf, of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.